lkcozy/weekly/README.md

 15. [David Perell](https://perell.com/): A writer, teacher, and podcaster.
 16. [Sunday Brain Food](https://fs.blog/newsletter/): A weekly email full of actionable ideas and insights you can use at work and home.
 17. [Software Lead Weekly](https://softwareleadweekly.com/): A weekly email for busy people who care about people, culture and leadership.

+## Resources

+- [Nitter](https://nitter.net/): A free and open source alternative Twitter front-end focused on privacy and performance.